Sunflower Mandala

 Oatmeal Fiber Pancakes

-• 3/4 cup cooked Old Fashioned oats (not the cook-in-minute processed kind)
+• 3/4 cup cooked Old Fashioned oats (not the cooks-in-minute processed kind)

 • 3/4 cup oat flour (spelt flour also works really well)